kermitt2/grobid-astro/README.md

 As the other GROBID models, the module relies only on machine learning and uses linear CRF.

-* Astronomical object recognition in a text segment
+* Example: Astronomical object recognition in a text segment with link to Simbad entry
 ![grobid-astro](doc/screen01.png)

 ## Install, build, run